This page explains the ways in which you can submit your design for screen printing and digital printing.

 - Supply a Pantone Matching System (PMS) reference number

-- Email your design in colour (in CMYK not RGB format) but remember that colours/shades do look different from screen to screen so this is not as precise.
+- Email your design in colour but remember that colours/shades do look different from screen to screen so this is not as precise.
+We will convert this to a the closest matching PMS code.

 2. More Than One Colour?